aliomaster/sku-error-fixer-for-woocommrece/readme.txt

 == Installation ==

-Installing "WooCommerce Old SKU Cleaner SWS" can be done either by searching for "WooCommerce Old SKU Cleaner SWS" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "WooCommerce SKU Error Fixer SWS" can be done either by searching for "WooCommerce SKU Error Fixer SWS" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard